-In accordance with Condition 57, Schedule 3 of Development Consent DA 374-11-00, this RMP has been prepared in consultation with the Department of Planning & Environment (DPE), NSW Office of Environment and Heritage (OEH), NSW Department of Industry - Lands and Water Division, Crown Lands (Crown Lands), Parkes Shire Council (PSC), Forbes Shire Council (FSC) and Lachlan Shire Council (LSC).
+In accordance with Condition 57, Schedule 3 of Development Consent DA 374-11-00, the previous version of this RMP was prepared in consultation with the Department of Planning & Environment (DPE), NSW Office of Environment and Heritage (OEH), NSW Department of Industry - Lands and Water Division, Crown Lands (Crown Lands), Parkes Shire Council (PSC), Forbes Shire Council (FSC) and Lachlan Shire Council (LSC).
 A summary of the consultation is provided in Table 2.
-The comments from these consultees have been included in this RMP.
+The comments from these consultees were included in this RMP.